lildann/CV/README.md

 #### Mission-driven
 As a founding member of the Gallery Climate Coalition - a charity formed during lockdown to develop a meaningful and industry-specific response to the growing climate crisis - I conducted research and attended board-meetings to deliver this [online resource](https://galleryclimatecoalition.org/) which includes a carbon-calculator tailored to the art world.
 This has enabled galleries to conduct a yearly carbon report and thus help them reduce the amount of carbon they use by 50% by 2030.
 It kickstarted my interest in how tech can solve problems.

 In work and in my learning, I am motivated by solutions that can make a difference in the world.
 My idea for a community-focused football app was chosen and developed for the final engineering project at Makers.
 Seeing [KickAbout](https://github.com/lildann/kickabout) take shape from identifying a gap in the market, to being built into an online platform was really exciting.
-I believe the possibilities of technology can be transformative.
-The bigger the problem, the more inventive the solutions.
-My experience working in creative industries gives me a unique perspective on the challenges and needs in daily life that technology can fix and fulfil.
+I believe my experience working in creative industries gives me a unique perspective in approaching problems that coding can solve.

 #### Communication + Connection
 As the Exhibitions Manager for a fast-paced gallery with three locations in Central London, communication and building strong relationships across departments was key to the success of each exhibition.
 Being promoted consistently throughout my time there was the outcome of analysing and identifying areas for improvement and implementing new methods, such as departmental Trello Boards, and running agenda-focused meetings.

 Since finishing the course at Makers, I have become a mentor to three students.
-Mentorship schemes are a brilliant way to make authentic connections in any industry, and I've found it to be a rewarding experience in giving advice, encouragement and perspective.
+Mentorship schemes are a brilliant way to make authentic connections within a new industry, and I've found it to be a rewarding experience in giving advice, encouragement and perspective.

 ## Education